Managing XEVMPD (Article 57) submissions

 Article 57 Background

 All holders of marketing authorisations for medicines in the European Union (EU) and the European Economic Area (EEA) must submit information to the European Medicines Agency (EMA) on authorised medicines and keep this information up-to-date.
 This is a legally binding requirement from the EU pharmaceutical legislation.
 The Agency uses this information to support the analysis of data, regulatory activities and communication.

 The aim of the submission of data is to establish a complete inventory of all medicines authorised for use in the EU and EEA, including medicines authorised centrally via the EMA and those authorised at national level.
-More information on the EMA website.
+More information can be found on the EMA website.